 It is caused due to the accumulation of bilirubin in the blood and body’s tissues.
-Bilirubin is a waste product generated in the normal process of red blood cells break down.
-It is then transported to the liver through blood stream where it is combined with a digestive fluid called bile.
-Most bilirubin is discharged through the stool and remaining is excreted through urine.If bilirubin cannot be propelled through the liver, it gets accumulated in the blood causing Jaundice.
+Bilirubin is a waste product that is generated when red blood cells break down.
+It is then transported to the liver through the bloodstream where it is then combined with a digestive fluid called bile.
+Usually, bilirubin is discharged through the stool and remaining is excreted through urine.
+But if bilirubin cannot be propelled through the liver, it gets accumulated in the blood causing Jaundice.

 Symptoms of Jaundice

-- Urine color also changes to yellow.
+- Urine colour also changes to yellow

-- Itching of the skin.
+- Itching of the skin

 Following symptoms may be observed in the initial stages of jaundice:

-- Abdominal pain.
+- Abdominal pain

-- Weight loss.
+- Weight loss

-- Drowsiness, agitation, and confusion.
+- Drowsiness, agitation, and confusion

 Additional symptoms that can be observed in infants are

-- Crying loudly.
+- Crying loudly

-- Change in skin tone.
+- Change in skin tone

-- Poor feeding.
+- Poor feeding

-- Urine color changes to yellow.
+- Urine colour changes to yellow

-Types of Jaundice and Treatment
+Types of Jaundice

 Treatment for Hepatocellular jaundice: This can be treated by liver transplantation the or repairing the liver.
 The aim of treatment is to control further damage.

-- Hemolytic Jaundice: It occurs when erythrocytes or red blood cells break down at an accelerated, resulting in producing more bilirubin.
-This occurs due to infectious diseases such as malaria, anaemia etc. This can also be treated by treating the specific cause.
+- Hemolytic Jaundice: It occurs when erythrocytes or red blood cells break down at an accelerated rate, resulting in the buildup of more bilirubin.
+This occurs due to infectious diseases such as malaria, anaemia etc.

-- Obstructive Jaundice: This occurs when bilirubin is blocked and unable to discharge from the liver.
-Surgery is performed to clear the blockage and to clear the bile duct system.
-Surgery includes removing the gallbladder or a part of bile duct system.
+- Treatment for Obstructive Jaundice: Surgery is performed to clear the blockage and to clear the bile duct system.
+Surgery includes removing the gallbladder or a part of the bile duct system.

 Explore more about Jaundice or other related diseases right here on Byju’s-The Learning App.